Where Are My Children?: Themes

 The film was inspired by the 1914 obscenity case of Margaret Sanger in New York in which she was prosecuted for distributing information about birth control through the U.S. postal system.
 This had been made illegal by the 1873 Comstock Act, which defined birth control as obscene.
 It stands as one of the best surviving examples of Lois Weber's social problem films.

 Eugenics and family planning are discussed didactically in the film, and examples of desirable or undesirable children (the results of good or bad breeding respectively) are shown.

 While the film presents an argument for birth control, it takes a firm stance against abortion, portraying the wealthy women as procuring abortions on a whim when pregnancy threatens to interfere with their social lives.
-According to some critics, the film also portrays abortion inaccurately, suggesting that it is inherently harmful to patients both physically and mentally.
+Some critics and scholars argue that the film frames abortion in moralistic and eugenic terms, showing it as socially destructive and morally wrong, especially when sought out by wealthy women, rather than treating it neutrally.
 At the time Weber made the film, 'back alley' and 'illegal' abortions were prevalent and quite often resulted in destroying women's ability to have future children.
 It is left clear at the film's end Mrs. Walton can no longer have children because her body is damaged by a long-term overindulgence in abortions.